torsor-io/yaw/README.md

 # yaw: Quantum Programming as Algebra

-`yaw` (standing for **yaw algebraic way**) is a quantum programming language where programs are elements of operator algebras, not circuit diagrams.
+`yaw` is a quantum programming language where programs are elements of operator algebras, not circuit diagrams.
 Using the power of math, `yaw` enables high-level, hardware agnostic, and fault tolerance-friendly code.
+Please note, it is currently a research prototype rather than a production language.
+As described below, it can be used a standalone language (with both functional and `Pythonic` elements) or imported directly as a package in `Python`.

 > *Syntax : semantics = algebra : Hilbert space.*